agrueneberg/CGDS-JS/README.md

 CGDS-JS
 =======

-A Node.js module for querying the Cancer Genomics Data Server (CGDS), hosted by the Computational Biology Center at Memorial-Sloan-Kettering Cancer Center (MSKCC).
+A Node.js and browser module for querying the Cancer Genomics Data Server (CGDS), hosted by the Computational Biology Center at Memorial-Sloan-Kettering Cancer Center (MSKCC).
 Read more about this service at the [cBio Cancer Genomics Portal](http://www.cbioportal.org/public-portal/).

 Usage
 -----

+### Node.js

 1. Install it: